 Parents can choose to begin repaying the loan either 60 days after receiving it or waiting until the student is not in school at least half time for six months.
 The interest begins accumulating immediately, so waiting for the latter time will mean that the balance to repay will have increased significantly.

-To apply for a Direct PLUS Loan, your parents must complete an application and promissory note, which are contained in a single form available at your school’s financial aid office.
+To apply for a Direct PLUS Loan, your parents must complete an application and promissory note, go to the online Direct PLUS Loan Application for Parents on StudentLoans.gov.